Sidebar navigation

-We offer one-to-one support like daily advice sessions and counselling, resources and guides for help with different issues, and workshops, courses, events and support groups to connect with others.
+Our support includes daily advice sessions and counselling, resources and guides for help with different issues, and workshops, courses, events and support groups to connect with others.

 Get support - speak with a friendly Wellbeing Practitioner

-Come in for an in-person appointment, or you can request a video or phone meeting if you prefer.
-If meeting by Zoom or phone, make sure you have a private space where you can speak confidentially.
+Come in for an in-person appointment with one of our experts, or you can request a video or phone meeting if you prefer.
+There are two main ways you can get help from us:

-- Provide your name, student ID, contact details and preferences, and availability in the short registration form below.
+1. Fill out our registration form, including your name, student ID, contact details and preferences, and availability.

-- You will hear back from us the next working day after you submit the First Steps.
+4. You'll hear back from us the next working day after you submit your form.

 Support in a Crisis

-Sometimes challenges with your mental health and wellbeing may lead to thoughts of self-harm or suicide and it’s important that you know you are not alone and can access support.
+Sometimes challenges with your mental health and wellbeing may lead to thoughts of self-harm or suicide and it’s important that you know you are not alone and can access support right now.

 Welcome to the Student Wellbeing Service